 Step 4: Apply base coat of bathroom tile paint.

 I started with the first coat of white base coat (no color tinting).
 Start by going around the room and around any edges (like the toilet and sink if you’re painting bathroom floors like me).

 Alternatively, you could tape off your baseboards with painter’s tape.
 I didn’t do this because my baseboards were freshly painted so I was worried about the paint peeling up on the baseboards since the paint wasn’t fully cured yet!

 Work your way out of the room so you don’t have to step on the wet paint.

-*Note: I chose to do a layer of white base coat in my bathroom before moving onto the colored base coat.
+*Note: I chose to do a layer of white base color coat in my bathroom before moving onto the colored base coat.
 However, looking back, I probably could have skipped this step entirely and moved right onto applying the colored base coat right after cleaning the floors.
 But ya know, hindsight’s 20/20.

 Step 5: Colored base coat.